 Perhaps this focus explains why so many Christians don’t notice obvious patterns in the way God works.
 If you spend all your time in the New Testament, and you’re thinking of God’s relationship to people in light of the Great Commission, you tend to become blinkered to the obvious—namely, that the Great Commission is a “late innovation” in God’s approach to saving people.

-Before Matthew 28, God’s salvific plan was exclusively through Israel.
+Before Matthew 28, God’s salvific plan was exclusively through Israel (John 4:22).

 Let’s confine ourselves to the postdiluvian world, since that is where we start to get details about God’s covenantal plans.
 For about half of human history post-Flood, God ignored the vast majority of people living in the world and confined himself to an exclusive saving covenant with a relatively tiny family, which later became a relatively tiny nation.

 In fact, not only did he ignore the rest of the world, but he disinherited them.
-At Babel, God divided the nations and put them under the authority of lesser divine beings (Deuteronomy 32:8-9, ESV), whom he knew would not lead them to salvation but instead rule them ruthlessly and lead them into idolatry (cf Psalm 82:1-3).
+At Babel, God divided the nations and put them under the authority of lesser divine beings, [ D. Bnonn Tennant, What is the kingdom of God?
+Part 4: a tale of two seeds (February 2017).] whom he knew would not lead them to salvation but instead rule them ruthlessly and lead them into idolatry (cf. Psalm 82:1–3).
 He chose only Israel as his allotment, and abandoned everyone else for two millennia.

 Why would he do this if he wants everyone to be saved?

 He didn’t need to divide the nations.
 He is omnipotent and omniscient; he could have found another way to solve the Babel problem.
 He could have come down in power, destroyed the tower, kept the people as a single nation and covenanted with all of them.
 Or he could have divided them but then made covenants with each individual nation separately.